Skip to main content

 Candidates with professional qualifications or relevant professional experience in an associated area will also be considered.

-UK Lower Class Honours degree (2:2) or equivalent in a related subject.
-Applicants will be required to submit an academic writing sample (2000 words total) that shows the ability to analyse literature.
-The sample could be an extract from a dissertation or two shorter essays)
+Applicants will be required to submit an academic writing sample of 2000 words maximum that shows the ability to analyse literature.
+The sample could be an extract from a dissertation or two shorter essays.

 International & EU requirements